pypa/pip/docs/html/installation.md

 since it causes a mismatch between documented behaviour in this documentation and how pip works after those modifications.

-If you face issues when using Python installed using these mechanisms, it is recommended to request for support from the relevant provider (eg: linux distro community, cloud provider's support channels, etc).
+If you face issues when using Python and pip installed using these mechanisms, it is recommended to request for support from the relevant provider (eg: Linux distro community, cloud provider support channels, etc).

 ## Compatibility